pawamoy/django-suit-dashboard/docs/caveats.rst

 - There is a difference if the box is instantiated as class variable (1) or in a custom get method (2):

-  1) persistent for the worker's life-time, lazy at startup (first request) -> rendering
+  1) persistent for the worker's life-time, lazy at start-up (first request) -> rendering
   2) persistent for the rendering function period, lazy at view call (box creation) -> rendering

 - WARNING: in both cases, persistence can lead to memory consumption, freed either when GC